chrismdp/cardpirates/index.md

 ## [Read the rules](/rules)

-{% include social.html %}

-## The back story

-I've always loved creating games with lots of theme and a story to tell with a bare minimum of materials.
+The back story: I've always loved creating games with lots of theme and a story to tell with a bare minimum of materials.

 I came up with the game one day whilst thinking about how to play test an online game I am currently prototyping.